Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 3rd Expression: Vattinne và!

 It’s a saying in the Bari language.
 This one is pretty much universal in southern Italy.
-You’ll hear this when someone says some tall tale that is in no way real.
-It literally means get out of here.
+You’ll hear this when someone says some tall tale that is impossible to be true.
+It means get out of here.

 Translation into standard Italian: Fuori da qui!